NomicFoundation/hardhat-vscode/docs/publish-extension.md

 13. Switch to main branch and pull the latest changes
 14. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
 15. Publish the language server npm package, `cd ./server && npm publish`
-16. Publish the coc extension, `cd ./coc && npm run publish --non-interactive`
+16. Publish the coc extension, `cd ./coc && npm publish --non-interactive`
-17. Upload the vsix file to the microsoft marketplace: `npx vsce publish -p $VSCE_TOKEN --packagePath hardhat-solidity-0.X.X.vsix`
+17. Upload the vsix file to the microsoft marketplace: `npx vsce publish -p $VSCE_TOKEN --packagePath client/hardhat-solidity-0.X.X.vsix`
-18. Upload the vsix file to openvsx, `npx ovsx publish hardhat-solidity-0.X.X.vsix -p $OVSX_TOKEN`
+18. Upload the vsix file to openvsx, `npx ovsx publish client/hardhat-solidity-0.X.X.vsix -p $OVSX_TOKEN`
 19. Create a release on github off of the pushed tag

 - use the added changelog section as the body of the release